 With the rise of the Internet, jobs related to new technologies experienced a huge breakthrough.
 The IT sector is the fastest-growing labor market, while the average salary of an IT specialist is more than $62 thousand per year.
 Computer technologies generate the biggest number of profitable positions.
 Here are some of the best career options in this industry:

-- Computer system analyst: Computer system analysis is more complex than software development.
+- Computer System Analyst: Computer system analysis is more complex than software development.
 All companies, however big or small, already need to integrate and synchronize their programs.
-With the emergence of the Internet of Things, the computer system analyst jobs will experience further expansion.
+With the emergence of the Internet, computer system analyst jobs will experience further expansion.

-- School teacher: Remember that amazing teacher you had growing up?
+- School Teacher: Remember that amazing teacher you had growing up?
 You could be one of them!
-If you are bilingual, you would make a great asset to the school system as well as likely have an increased compensation.
+If you are bilingual, you would be a great asset to the school system as well as likely have increased compensation.
 High School teachers are projected to see an employment growth of 8% until 2026.
 Getting your foot in the door now is a promising opportunity.
 Many schools have higher compensation for bilingual applicants.

-- Genetic engineer: It may sound scary but genetic engineering is our future.
-If you enjoy medicine, molecular biology, and similar sciences, perhaps you should apply for a genetic engineer.
+- Genetic Engineer: It may sound scary but genetic engineering is our future.
+If you enjoy medicine, molecular biology, and similar sciences, perhaps you should look into a position as a genetic engineer.

 Starting a career in a new country can be daunting, but your school’s career center is a great reference and support system to alleviate any nerves.
 Whether you’re a new grad or an incoming freshman, we strongly recommend meeting with an advisor and planning ahead as soon as you can.

-Are you in the Phoenix area looking to gain experience in higher education finance, social media, standard business operations, and more?
-GradGuard is presently hiring for 2018 Summer Interns.
+Are you in the Phoenix area looking to gain experience in higher education, finance, social media, standard business operations, and more?
+GradGuard is presently hiring for 2019 Summer Interns.
 Please e-mail your resume to firstname.lastname@example.org.
 You may also visit our Facebook page to view the job description.